-Half a block past the pedestrian corridor Gante stands the amazing Casa de Azulejos .
-Dating from 1596, it was built for the Condes...
+Past the pedestrian corridor Gante stands the amazing Casa de los Azulejos .
+Dating from 1596, it was built for the Condes (Counts) del...

 Palacio de Iturbide

-Built for colonial nobility, in 1821 this became the residence of General Agustín Iturbide, a hero of the struggle for independence who...
+Built for colonial nobility, in 1821 this became the residence of General Agustín Iturbide, a Mexican independence hero who was...

-With booths of dark walnut and an ornate tin ceiling (said to have been punctured by Pancho Villa’s bullet), this late-19th-century...
+With booths of dark walnut and an ornate copper-colored ceiling (said to have been punctured by Pancho Villa’s bullet), this...

 Templo de San Francisco information